JakubKoralewski/lets-watch-it-together/README.md

     $ npm run dev
     ```

+   You can now start making changes to the code!

 5. Tear down database and cache.

     If used Option A, then once you're finished, tear down the PostgreSQL and Redis containers: